moonseer/connections-plus/README.md

 - Fetch API for loading game data from GitHub
 - Event delegation for efficient event handling
 - Node.js server for serving the application
+- Global state management for consistent application state
+- Responsive design for mobile and desktop compatibility

 ## Data Source